Deeksha Joshi: Early life

-Deeksha was born in Lucknow, Uttar Pradesh as the daughter of Hem Joshi and Rashmi Joshi.
-Later her family moved to Ahmedabad.
-She completed her schooling from Eklavya School, Ahmedabad and studied English Literature from St. Xavier's College, Ahmedabad.
+She studied English Literature from St. Xavier's College, Ahmedabad.

 Career

 Deeksha made her debut with the movie Shubh Aarambh, directed by Amit Barot in 2017.
 She then starred in other two movies Karsandas Pay & Use and Colorbaaj in the same year.

 Her next project was Sharato Lagu alongside Malhar Thakkar.
 She won the "GIFA best actress of the year" in 2018 for her role in Sharato Lagu.
 Her next venture was Dhunki starring with Pratik Gandhi which was acclaimed critically.

 In 2020, Deeksha received the "Critics' Choice Film Awards Best Actress (Gujarati)" for Dhunki.
 Deeksha did the titular role in the romantic comedy film Luv Ni Love Storys directed by Durgesh Tanna which was also released in 2020.

 She made her Bollywood debut in the Ranveer Singh starrer Jayeshbhai Jordaar directed by Divyang Thakkar.

 She will be also seen in Chandresh Bhatt's untitled project opposite Esha Kansara and Gaurav Paswala.

+Sonce December 2025, Joshi makes her Hindi TV Debut with SAB TV's Pushpa Impossible where she replaced Garima Parihar as Deepti "Deepu" Parikh Patel.